Christian Kølle: Personal life

 He was married to Elisabeth Monrad (1758–1829), who was a sister of Lars Monrad (1762–1836), owner of a noted pharmacy in Bergen.
 They had three daughters.
 One of them, Catharine Hermine Kølle (1788–1859), is known as both the first female hiker and the first female painter in Norway.
 Christian Kølle sold the farm in 1803, and moved with his family to Kopervik, a place which he considered safer in the event of war.
 He had intended to move to Strandebarm, then changed his mind, but soon became dissatisfied with Kopervik as well.
 They moved on to Ulvik in 1805, where he again opened a small learning institution.
-He died at his farm in 1814, and his wife died in 1829 in Os, Hordaland.
+He died at his farm in 1814, and his wife died in 1829 in Os.
 In modern times, a road at Snarøya was named after him.